• Skip to primary navigation

 Bread pudding variation ideas

 There are lots of ways you can add to this basic bread pudding recipe.
-Here are some of our favorite add-ins:
+Here are some of my favorite add-ins:

 • Give it some crunch – if you like a satisfying crunch, nuts are a wonderful addition.
 Walnuts and pecans are our top nut choices.